mozilla/network-pulse-api/README.md

 ### `GET /api/pulse/v1/userstatus/`

-**Note:** This API route does not have a version in it since it does not rely on data in the database.

 This gets the current user's session information in the form of their full name and email address.

 The call response is a JSON object of the following form: